MartinHeinz/kuberhealthy-custom-checks/README.md

 # ... check logs of check Pod(s)

 kubectl port-forward -n kuberhealthy svc/kuberhealthy 8080:80
-# ... check "localhost:8080" and "localhost:8080/metrics" for check reports
+# ... check "localhost:8080" and "localhost:8080/metrics" for check status/metrics
 ```

-If running a Prometheus stack in cluster, you can also apply sample PrometheusRule(s) located in `*-check/prom-rule.yaml`
+If running a Prometheus stack in a cluster, you can also apply sample _PrometheusRule(s)_ located in `*-check/prom-rule.yaml`.